dermie83/IoT-Happy-Kennel-Inc/README.md

 The device used is an Arduino MKR Rev 2 WiFi 1010 and the code is developed through the Arduino IDE.

-YouTube link for protoype demonstration here: https://youtu.be/mFXfBux47T8
+YouTube link to code and protoype functional demonstration here: https://youtu.be/mFXfBux47T8